Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Data Appendix

 \section{Data Appendix}

 The Federal Reserve Economic Data (FRED) contains monthly observations of macroeconomic variables for the US and is available for download at \url{https://research.stlouisfed.org}.
-Details on the dataset can be found in \cite{mccracken2016fred} .
-For each data vintage (available from 1999:08), the time series start from January 1959.
+Details on the dataset can be found in \cite{mccracken2016fred}.
+For each data vintage (available from 1999:08), the time series start in January 1959.
 Due to missing values in some of the series, we preselect 105 variables and transform them according to \autoref{tab:data1_us}.
-We select all variables for our models except for the extended Phillips curve, where we choose the variables indicated by column \textit{PART}.
+We select all variables for our models except for the ARX model.
+In this case, we apply our variable selection approach described in Sub-section \ref{sec:varselect} and choose the variables according to their correlation with the factors obtained from the different dimension reduction techniques.
+For the small ARX models, we determine the top-five correlated variables in each vintage for each dimension reduction technique.
+As an example, \autoref{fig:corrfreq} shows the outcome of the first step for the best performing models (i.e., the Autoencoder with one layer and $30$ factors, PCA quadratic and PCA squared with five factors). \autoref{tab:corr_variables} shows the top-five correlated variables for each model when aggregated over all vintages.
+For the large ARX model, we aggregate the counts over all models and choose the most frequently occurring variables (top-twenty).
+Those are indicated by column \textit{PART}.